matheus-pereira/elric/website/versioned_docs/version-26.x/TutorialReactNative.md

 `;
 ```

 The next time you run the tests, the rendered output will be compared to the previously created snapshot.
 The snapshot should be committed along with code changes.
 When a snapshot test fails, you need to inspect whether it is an intended or unintended change.
-If the change is expected you can invoke Jest with `jest -u` to overwrite the existing snapshot.
+If the change is expected you can invoke elric with `elric -u` to overwrite the existing snapshot.

-The code for this example is available at [examples/react-native](https://github.com/facebook/jest/tree/main/examples/react-native).
+The code for this example is available at [examples/react-native](https://github.com/facebook/elric/tree/main/examples/react-native).

 ## Preset configuration